COVID-19 Pandemic vs. eCommerce – Effects Part 1/2

 In order to satisfy their own insecurity of what the near future may bring, purchasing supplies in case of store closures makes sense.
 Panic buying is both an effect of that insecurity as well as reacting to what others are doing – panic buying and clearing the shelves.
 Other than “Monkey-see, Monkey-do” (Crowd mentality), it is a self-reinforcing behavior.
 The old hunt-and-gather behavior kicks in, and instead of being focused on their mundane daily tasks, the focus is on gathering what is perceived to be the best set of items that will get you through this difficult period.
 Infinite scenarios are being played out in everyone’s heads approaching the edge of chaos theory.
 This is why the introduction of the shutdown mandates had to be in steps so as to get the population to take the measures seriously in an orderly fashion.

 Take Away: If you have an online store that carries the items in demand, the value of promotion reduces but it is all about availability and ability to deliver to the client.
 Price sensitivity drops significantly in lieu of availability.
-And if some of the items that are not in demand, the promotion will have little to no effect as the panic-buyer is focused on their survival list.
+And if some of the items are not in demand, the promotion will have little to no effect as the panic-buyer is focused on their survival list.

 Effects of COVID-19 on eCommerce Platforms - ConvertCart